Guadeloupe: Geography

 Marie-Galante is the third-largest island, followed by La Désirade, a north-east slanted limestone plateau, the highest point of which is 275 metres.
-To the south lies the Îles de Petite-Terre, which are two islands (Terre de Haut and Terre de Bas) totalling 2 km2.
+To the south lie the Îles de Petite-Terre, which are two islands (Terre de Haut and Terre de Bas) totalling 2 km2 (¾ sq. mi.).

 Les Saintes is an archipelago of eight islands of which two, Terre-de-Bas and Terre-de-Haut are inhabited.
 The landscape is similar to that of Basse-Terre, with volcanic hills and irregular shoreline with deep bays.

 There are numerous other smaller islands.

 Geology

 Basse-Terre is a volcanic island.
 The Lesser Antilles are at the outer edge of the Caribbean Plate, and Guadeloupe is part of the outer arc of the Lesser Antilles Volcanic Arc.
 Many of the islands were formed as a result of the subduction of oceanic crust of the Atlantic Plate under the Caribbean Plate in the Lesser Antilles subduction zone.
 This process is ongoing and is responsible for volcanic and earthquake activity in the region.
 Guadeloupe was formed from multiple volcanoes, of which only La Grande Soufrière is not extinct.
 Its last eruption was in 1976, and led to the evacuation of the southern part of Basse-Terre.
-73,600 people were displaced throughout three and a half months following the eruption.
+73,600 people were displaced before the eruption, although the eventual damage was much less than feared.
+Some of the drama of the evacuation was captured in the 1977 documentary La Soufrière by German filmmaker Werner Herzog.

 K–Ar dating indicates that the three northern massifs on Basse-Terre Island are 2.79 million years old.
 Sections of volcanoes collapsed and eroded within the last 650,000 years, after which the Sans Toucher volcano grew in the collapsed area.
 Volcanoes in the north of Basse-Terre Island mainly produced andesite and basaltic andesite.
 There are several beaches of dark or "black" sand.

 La Désirade, east of the main islands, has a basement from the Mesozoic, overlaid with thick limestones from the Pliocene to Quaternary periods.

 Grande-Terre and Marie-Galante have basements probably composed of volcanic units of Eocene to Oligocene, but there are no visible outcrops.
-On Grande-Terre, the overlying carbonate platform is 120 metres thick.
+On Grande-Terre, the overlying carbonate platform is 120 metres (400 feet) thick.